stephenreid/sentence-highlighting/README.md

 * `http://example.com/index.html#h2s2`: scrolls like **p2s2** but also highlights this sentence.

 This functionality only occurs on page load, just like the NYT's implementation.
 I still need to add some graphics and functionality for the double shift like described in the above url.

+If text is highlighted and shift is pressed twice, we will link to that sentence.